• facebook

 enmusubi tree

-Although there are many people who visit Sakura Jingu to admire the cherry blossoms and take photos, the shrine is first and foremost a place of worship.
-It is considered polite to pay respects at the altar before anything else.
+Although many visitors come for the cherry blossoms and photos, Sakura Jingu Shrine is first and foremost a place of worship.
+To pay your respects properly:

 Goshuinchō